Editor’s Note: This post has been updated with new links and content.

 What’s nice about multi-variable testing, beyond the fact that it takes less time than a long list of singular split tests, is that it allows you to test the interactive effects of the different conversion components of your landing pages.

-Just keep in mind that it will probably take a bit longer to reach statistical significance of you’re running multi-variable testing.
+Just keep in mind that it will probably take a bit longer to reach statistical significance when you’re running multi-variable testing.

 Data Versus Human-Driven Testing